Start Planning

 An all-inclusive safari rate bundles your lodge accommodation, all meals (breakfast, lunch, dinner), snacks and sundowners in the bush, local beer, wine, and spirits, and two privately guided game drives per day with an experienced guide and tracker.

-Most five-star lodges also include laundry service, Wi-Fi in common areas, and emergency medical evacuation insurance.
 Some properties throw in guided bush walks, mokoro (canoe) excursions in the Okavango, or mokoro safaris, depending on the camp's location and activities roster.

 What is typically excluded from the all-inclusive rate?